-From Alchemy to Technology: Humanity's Incessant Quest for Longer Life.
-Matthew LaRouche.
-Rijozna The Name of the Organization can go here.
-Department of xxx, Bucknell University, Lewisburg, Pa.
-UNIVERSITY UNIVERSITY
+From Alchemy to Technology: Humanity's Incessant Quest for Longer Life Matthew LaRouche Society and Technology Residential College UNIVERSITY UNIVERSITY Bucknell University, Lewisburg, Pa.

-Whether the alluring tales of vampires or the alchemic study on the elixir of life, humans have always dreamt of living forever.
+Whether the alluring tales of vampires or the alchemic study on the elixir of living forever.
 It is no surprise, therefore, that the species has turned to technology to bring about more time on earth.
 Technological advancements in healthcare facilities are benefited by the advent of machines better equipped for monitoring and diagnosing physical conditions.
 This, coupled with new treatments like the 3-D printing of organs or stem cell research, results in a net increase in the human lifespan.
 We examine the ethical consequences associated with using such technologies to chase immortality, with particular focus on resultant damage to human mental health and established social norms in western civilization.